Time for Beany: History

 The principal voice actors and puppeteers were Daws Butler (Beany and Captain Huff'n'puff) and Stan Freberg (Cecil and Dishonest John).
 The writers were Charles Shows, Bill Scott, and Adam Bracci.
-The puppets, created by Maurice Seiderman, were presented against simple sets or crude background drawings.
+The puppets were presented against simple sets or crude background drawings.
 After Butler and Freberg quit the show during 1952 or 1953, Jim MacGeorge, Irv Shoemaker and Walker Edmiston did the voice work and puppeting duties.
 Shoemaker assumed Freberg's roles, MacGeorge voiced Cap'n Huffenpuff, and Edmiston voiced Beany for a while, then left to do a new show Clampett had launched, whereupon MacGeorge and Dick Nelson began doing Beany's voice.
 Scatman Crothers voiced two characters for the show.
+Korla Pandit served as the show's organist.

 Premise

 Time for Beany recounted the exotic voyages and landfalls of the ship Leakin' Lena as commanded by the sometimes inept "Uncle" Captain Huffenpuff.
 The daily episodes, each fifteen minutes in length, frequently contained topical references, usually of a satirical nature.
 One episode portrayed President Harry S. Truman in puppet form, accompanying Cecil's singing.
 Other characters spoofed popular entertainers; examples are Dinah Saur and The Red Skeleton, parodies of Dinah Shore and Red Skelton.
 Children could laugh at the silliness, and adults could laugh at the political and social satire.